kura-labs-org/DEPLOY07_ECS/README.md

 * [Procedure](#Procedure)

 ## Task
 The objective of Deployment 7 is to configure an Amazon Elastic Container Service to run a Java Application on Jenkins.
 Since ECS is being used, container supporting software must be used in this project.
 In this guide, Docker will be used.
 To create any Docker container, a Dockerfile is needed to instruct how a container is created.
 When using the Amazon Elastic Container Service, a cluster and task definition are neccessary to run an ECS.
-To use an ECS to access Jenkins, the cluster and task definition security ports must allow Jenkins to run on localhost:8080.
+To use an ECS to access Jenkins, the cluster and task definition security ports must be configured to allow Jenkins to run on localhost:8080.
+To run a Java application on Jenkins, version control software is needed to store the latest version of the application for Jenkins to access, read and execute the files.
+These files can be stored in a Github repository.

 <br>